Ruby Tuesday (song)

-"Ruby Tuesday" is a song recorded by the Rolling Stones in 1966, released in January 1967.
+"Ruby Tuesday" is a song by the English rock band the Rolling Stones, released in January 1967.
 The song became the band's fourth number-one hit in the United States and reached number three in the United Kingdom as a double A-side with "Let's Spend the Night Together".
 The song was included in the American version of Between the Buttons (in the UK, singles were often excluded from studio albums).

 Rolling Stone magazine ranked the song number 310 on their list of the 500 Greatest Songs of All Time.

 Composition and recording

 The Rolling Stones recorded "Ruby Tuesday" around November 1966 at Olympic Studios, during the sessions for their album Between the Buttons.
 The song was produced by Andrew Loog Oldham.
 Brian Jones plays a countermelody on an alto recorder, while the double bass was played jointly by bassist Bill Wyman and guitarist Keith Richards; Wyman did the fingerings while Richards bowed the instrument.

 Richards explained that the lyrics are about Linda Keith, his girlfriend in the mid-1960s:

 "That's a wonderful song," Mick Jagger told Jann Wenner in 1995.
 "It's just a nice melody, really.
 And a lovely lyric.
 Neither of which I wrote, but I always enjoy singing it."
 Wyman states in Rolling with the Stones that the lyrics were completely written by Richards with help from Jones on the musical composition.
 However, Marianne Faithfull recalls it differently; according to her, Jones presented an early version of this melody to the rest of the Rolling Stones.
 According to Victor Bockris, Richards came up with the basic track and the words and finished the song with Jones in the studio.

-Cash Box described the single as a "smooth ballad a la baroque."
+Cash Box described the single as a "smooth ballad a la baroque".